 Occasionally a hotel guest left a small housekeeper tip.
 Mom converted these into Kennedy silver half dollars and saved them in a cigar box.
 It was our monetary reserve.
 Dad, however, often raided the box and sent me to the market with a note authorizing my purchase of two packs of Lucky Strike cigarettes.

 A devout Catholic, President Kennedy a martyred saint, Mom attended Mass every Sunday and Holy Day of Obligation.
-Her faith centered on Christ crucified on the cross, saint's statutes, candles, the rosery and holy water.
+Her faith centered on Christ crucified on the cross, the Blessed Virgin Mary, saint's statutes, candles, the rosery and holy water.
 She kept a bottle of holy water on her bedroom night stand to sprinkle on our cuts after the bathroom’s Mercurochrome and Band-Aid treatment.

 At church, she prayed fervently, mouthing her prayer's in a complex mix of Hawaiian Pidgin English and Philippine dialect.
 I hoped God understood what I couldn’t.
 Before each saint statue was a rack of candles.
-Mom always selected a saint to plea bargain with after attending Mass.
-Before the statue she inserted a dime in the black metal box, lite her candle in a red glass, crossed herself as she knelt and with bowed head whispered her request.
+Mom always selected a saint to plea bargain with when attending Mass.
+Before the statue, she inserted a dime in the black metal box, lit her candle in a red glass, crossed herself as she knelt and with bowed head whispered her request.
 When finished she re-crossed herself and checked to ensure her candle remained lit.

 Before Santa Clara Valley became Silicon Valley, I and my siblings picked fruit and vegetables during the summer and brought some home to eat.
 If we made a rare family outing to the coast it was also a food gathering trip with fishing off a pier and dropping crab nets.

 I remember the first day Mom used food stamps.
 We ate crab without a coast trip.
 I was fourteen, the age one learns their societal place.
-I was with Mom at our local market, the neighborhood kind before they were snuffed out by supermarkets.
+We were at our local market, the neighborhood kind before they were snuffed out by supermarkets.
 The owner, employees and customers knew one another and their families.
 Mom put four crabs in our little cart.
 I was amazed and assumed Dad had made a big win.

 At the cash register, Mom pulled a food stamp booklet out of her purse and tore out dollar stamps to pay.
 The store owner looked askance while ringing our purchases up.
 I was embarrassed and looked away in shame as she handed over the stamps.
 Humiliated as he counted them, I walked alone to the car.